Fantom-Factory/afSitemap/readme.md

 [Pillow](http://www.fantomfactory.org/pods/afPillow) pages are ignored if they contain an `@InitRender` method or `@PageContext` fields.
 Such pages take additional URL parameters of which, obviously, `Sitemap` can not determine valid values for.
 These pages should implement [SitemapSource](http://repo.status302.com/doc/afSitemap/SitemapSource.html) and return a list of valid [SitemapUrls](http://repo.status302.com/doc/afSitemap/SitemapUrl.html).

-If you don't wish for a [Pillow](http://www.fantomfactory.org/pods/afPillow) page to be included, let it implement [SitemapExempt](http://repo.status302.com/doc/afSitemap/SitemapExempt.html).
+If you don't wish for a [Pillow](http://www.fantomfactory.org/pods/afPillow) page to be scanned or included, let it implement [SitemapExempt](http://repo.status302.com/doc/afSitemap/SitemapExempt.html).

 ### IoC Services